Services

 asynchrony between reactors, which is inherent to distributed systems.

-As a side-note, we actually saw the Channels
+As a side-note, we actually saw the Channels service earlier, when we used it to

 open a second channel in a reactor.
-The expression system.channels.open
+The expression system.channels.open actually

-method on the standard channel service.
+calls the open method on the standard channel service.

 In the following, we will construct two reactors.
 The first reactor will create a specially named channel after some delay, and the second reactor will await that channel.
 When the channel appears, the second reactor will send an event to that channel.